 11. Sophia’s Abuse

 You might remember that moment in Season 1 where Sophia’s father attempts to keep her in the tent with him while the rest of the crew go and eat?
 There is a fearful look on Sophia’s face, and her mother, Carol, quickly scolds him.
 Not much else is said regarding Sophia’s potential sexual abuse, but the eye contact Carol gives Ed and Sophia’s terrified expression suggest something truly awful has taken place in the past.
-Given the abuse he dished out to Carol, it would not be surprising if Sophia was also a victim of her father.
+Given the abuse he dished out to Carol, it would not be surprising if Sophia had also been a victim of her father.

 This twisted narrative doesn’t reach a conclusion.
 Carol doesn’t go on to reveal any sense of remorse for having allowed Sophia to be abused, even following her daughter’s death and zombie transformation.
 It seemed like a good way to back up Carol’s mental breakdown afterwards.
 Perhaps this did have a part to play, but the character was too ashamed to admit it.